Durable Electronic Plastic Housing for Enclosures

 Core Mold Design Requirements for Electronic Boxes

-- Waterproof & Sealing Structure Design:
+- Waterproof and Sealing Structure Design:

 Application Scenarios